 Unlike today's courtrooms however, the "judge" can be better thought of as a referee.
 Someone with minimal discretionary power, and whose role is to simply enforce the basic rules of the proceedings.
 Such as:

 There are a couple things we can do.
 First things first, the jury should be selected completely randomly.
 Next, unlike in the criminal cases, we can eliminate all "vetoes" or any other form of "jury selection."
 We can also ensure that anyone selected for jury service is given adequate financial compensation so it is never a reason for avoiding jury service.
-Finally, as discussed earlier, a 12-person jury is simply not large enough - we can have juries comprised of hundreds of people per county.
+Finally, as discussed earlier, a 12-person jury is simply not large enough - we can have significantly larger juries, especially for elections with higher stakes.

 Together, the above measures ensure that the jury pool will statistically mirror all demographics in our country.